gothub-team/got-client/packages/got-atom/README.md

 import { useCreateAtom } from '@gothub-team/got-atom';

 const MyComponent = () => {
+    // Create a new atom with an initial value of false whenever MyComponent is mounted
-    const myAtom = useCreateAtom(false);
+    // Since the reference of the atom never changes, we can pass it down to memoized components. const myAtom = useCreateAtom(false);

     return <MemoComponent myAtom={myAtom} />;